 Training a model is only one part of machine learning.
-After a model is trained and validated, it must serve predictions.
-Then the team must monitor whether the model continues to behave well in production.
+After a model is trained and validated, it must serve predictions in a real workflow.
+Then the team must monitor whether the model continues to behave well after users, systems, and data start changing.

-This guide explains batch prediction, online prediction, and model monitoring in simple terms.
+This guide explains batch prediction, online prediction, serving containers, and model monitoring in simple production-minded terms.

 Quick Answer

 Use batch prediction when you need many predictions at once and do not need an instant response.
-Use online prediction when an application needs a fast prediction through an endpoint.
-Use model monitoring to detect changes in production data, training-serving skew, drift, and behavior that may reduce model quality.
+Use online prediction when an application needs a fast response from a deployed endpoint.
+Use model monitoring to detect training-serving skew, feature drift, data quality changes, unusual prediction patterns, and behavior that may reduce model trust.

 Key Takeaways